Zoie

 Zoie: You up?
 I need your help with something.

-She sat there, waiting until the screen dimmed.
-The message was delivered, but she received no reply.
-Eventually, her head dropped against the pillow.
-And somewhere between worry and sleep, Zoie drifted off — still waiting for an answer that wouldn’t come.
+Eventually her head dropped against the pillow.
+And somewhere between worry and sleep, Zoie drifted off, still waiting for an answer that wouldn’t come.

 The next morning, the mood was lighter, but only just.
 The sharp edges of the night before had dulled, replaced by a heavy, quiet fatigue.

-Zoie’s mom had already left for work, which was a small relief—no questions, and no suspicious glances.
+Zoie’s mom had already left for work, which was a small relief.
+No questions.
+No suspicious glances.
 But it also meant Zoie wouldn’t have the Jeep for the day.

-Ryin moved slowly, her body stiff and sore, and with every motion she made, she winced with pain.
+Ryin moved slowly, her body stiff and sore.
+With every motion she made, she winced with pain.
 Her throat was raw.
-The bruising around her throat was more visible, and her voice came out more gravelly than air.
+The bruising along it was more visible now, and her voice came out more gravelly than air.

 “Perfect,” Ryin replied hoarsely.

 “Then we can try something hot for your throat and an ice pack for your ankle.”
-Zoie gently took Ryin’s injured hand into hers and gave it a once-over.
-“I can try to wrap this for you, too, but I really think you should get it checked out.”
+Zoie gently took Ryin’s injured hand into hers and gave it a quick once-over.
+“I can try to wrap this for you too, but I really think you should get it checked out.”

 Ryin shook her head.
 “It’ll be fine with the wrap.”